On infinite effectivity of motivic spectra and the vanishing of their motives: Preliminaries

-For a $2$-functor $C$ from $\pfi$ into a certain $2$-category of categories (that will actually be the $2$-category of tensor triangulated categories for all the examples of this paper) the {\it continuity property for morphisms} in $C$ is the following statement: $C(k)(M^0_k,N^0_k)\cong \inli _i C(k_i)(M^0_{k_i},N^0_{k_i})$ whenever $k=\inli_i k_i$, all these fields are extensions of a certain perfect $k_0$, whereas $M^0$ and $N^0$ are some objects of $C(k_0)$.
-This property is (an important) part of the following {\it continuity} property for $C$ (cf. \S4.3 of \cite{cd}): we will say that $C$ is continuous if we have $C(k)\cong \inli C(k_i)$ whenever $k=\inli k_i$ (i.e., we consider the $2$-category colimit with the transition functors being the result of applying $C$ to the corresponding $\pfi$-morphisms).
+This assumption is (an important) part of the following continuity property for $\ff$ (cf. \S4.3 of \cite{cd}): we will say that $\ff$ is {\it continuous} if we have $\ff(k)\cong \inli \ff(k_i)$ whenever $k=\inli k_i$ (i.e., we consider the $2$-category colimit with the transition functors being the result of applying $\ff$ to the corresponding $\pfi$-morphisms).

-We will say that $k$ is non-orderable whenever $-1$ is a sum of squares in it.
+\item We will say that $k$ is non-orderable whenever $-1$ is a sum of squares in it.

-$\sv$ will denote the set of (not necessarily connected) smooth $k$-varieties (and in some occasions we will consider $\sv$ as a category).
+\item $\sv$ will denote the set of (not necessarily connected) smooth $k$-varieties (and in some occasions we will consider $\sv$ as a category).
 More generally, $\sv(F)$ will denote the set of smooth $F$-varieties.